quicwg/base-drafts/draft-ietf-quic-transport.md

 actually be smaller, or the information unintelligible, as described in Section 1.1 of {{!DPLPMTUD}}.

-QUIC endpoints SHOULD validate ICMP messages to protect from off-path injection as specified in {{!RFC8201}} and Section 5.2 of {{!RFC8085}}.
-This validation SHOULD use the quoted packet supplied in the payload of an ICMP message to associate the message with a corresponding transport connection {{!DPLPMTUD}}.
+QUIC endpoints using PMTUD SHOULD validate ICMP messages to protect from off-path injection as specified in {{!RFC8201}} and Section 5.2 of {{!RFC8085}}.
+This validation SHOULD use the quoted packet supplied in the payload of an ICMP message to associate the message with a corresponding transport connection (e.g., {{!DPLPMTUD}}).
 ICMP message validation MUST include matching IP addresses and UDP ports
 {{!RFC8085}} and, when possible, connection IDs to an active QUIC session.
 The endpoint SHOULD ignore all ICMP messages that fail validation.

 An endpoint MUST NOT increase PMTU based on ICMP messages; see Section 3, clause